lifeisstillgood/softwaremind/docs/conceptchapters/_history.rst

 Open in social orgbaisation - the issues of toxic relationships and better solutions

+Co-ordination, decision making, large scale software and large scale capitalism.
+The challenge of the organisation.
+Linux was incredible.
+Is it the right approach?
+Failed GUI choices.

 Microsoft, WYSIWIG and dead ends
 ------------------------
 Its not software - low code and no code.
 Cutting out marvel comic panels and rearrnaging them.
 It works to an extent and great practitioners can oroduce something *fast*.
 But it is more like a DJ remixing.
 There is nothing wrong per se, there is a need for a busines to just get onwoth it.
 But from the stand point of a fully literate society, remixing Panels from Marvel comics is missong the point (and dont get me started on the legal issues of trying to add in panels from DC comics!)

+Apple, Curated computing, distributed computing

+unsolved questions

+Any new frontiers in computing or software?
+ChatGPT just copies.